thomas-systems/Powershell-Automation-Scripts/README.md

 ## Disclaimer
 Use the PowerShell scripts at your own risk.
-Always verify the code first before executing!
+Always verify the code before executing!